tannerdolby/eleventy-photo-gallery/README.md

 ### 4. Add your own photos or skip to step 5!
 Edit `_data/gallery.json` to include the appropiate `src` and `alt` attributes for new images added.

-Inside `/gallery/` lives all of the markdown template files for each image within the gallery.
-Update each featured image ie `/gallery/image-one/index.md` with the necessary image data you added to `_data/gallery.json`.
+Update all featured image markdown files, for example: `/gallery/image-one/index.md` with the necessary image data you added to `_data/gallery.json`.

 #### How to add new images
 * Navigate to `_data/gallery.json`